openaps/AndroidAPSdocs/docs/EN/Configuration/xdrip.md

 ### Preemptive restarts not recommended

-**With Dexcom transmitters whos serial no. is starting with 8G, 8H or 8J preemptive restarts do not work and might kill the sensor completely!**
+**With Dexcom transmitters who's serial no. is starting with 8G, 8H or 8J preemptive restarts do not work and might kill the sensor completely!**

 The automatic extension of Dexcom sensors (`preemptive restarts`) is not recommended as this might lead to “jumps” in BG values on day 9 after restart.